testofthings/toolsaf/README.md

 ## Working with Security Statements

 To recap, a security statement is Python DSL code in its own directory, which uses the Toolsaf Python module.
-This section explains how to create security statements and then verify them.
-As an example, we have created a security statement for the _Deltaco Smart Outdoor Plug_.

-There are two basic approaches to build a security statement:
+There are two basic approaches to create a security statement:

   1. Write the security statement code first, then run tools and verify it.
-  2. Run tools to collect information first, then write security statement to match that.
+  2. Run tools to collect information first, then write security statement to match the findings.

 If you’re the device manufacturer you will likely use the former approach, as you (hopefully) know your product's attack surface and other properties.
 If you are a security researcher who is reverse-engineering or pen-testing a product, you have to use the latter approach.

-We created the example security statement using the latter approach, as we learned the device properties on the go

-The following documents describe security statements in detail:
+The following documents describe security statements creation and verification:

   - [Creating Security Statements](documentation/CreatingSecurityStatements.md)
   - [Verifying Security Statements](documentation/VerifyingSecurityStatements.md)